The Brutal World of Sam Harris: Part Two

 The war might have been justified.
 The people conducting it were reckless.
 That’s a serious problem, I admit.
 If Trump is getting punch-drunk giddy on Venezuela and Iran what the hell could he cause next?

 Harris specifically directs us to these two well-considered thoughts.
 He's obviously pleased that he holds them both and thinks he’s covered the spectrum.
-But the actor with the strongest incentive for this strike — the leader of the country whose pilots flew the missions — doesn't make the cut.
+But the actor with the strongest incentive for this strike — the leader of the country whose pilots flew the missions — doesn't get mentioned at all.
 Harris's entire critique lands on Washington.
 Trump's incompetence.
 Trump's impulsiveness.
 Trump's neglect of Congress.
 These are the moves of a dictator not wanting to consult with anyone outside his hand picked yes-men.

 Netanyahu isn't reacting to events.
 He's engineering them.
-The Iran strike, the Gaza campaign, the on-going broader regional attacks in Lebanon and Syria are all one sustained strategic project with one architect.
+The Iran strike, the Gaza campaign, the on-going broader regional attacks in Lebanon, Syria and the West Bank, of course, are all one sustained strategic project with the same architect.
 The terrorists are real.
 The civilians among them are real.
-Netanyahu knows both things and acts anyway.
-That's not a bug in the strategy.
-It's the strategy.
-He has been building toward this for thirty years, and he found in Trump an administration so deferential to Israeli strategic preferences that the window finally opened wide enough.
-He flew 200 planes through it and took out the recognized leader of a foreign country.
+Netanyahu knows both things and attacks anyway.

 What Netanyahu did was unprecedented by western powers in the past century.
 A sovereign power of one country just killed the supreme leader of another country in front of everybody and Harris talks about Trump.
 It is almost laughable and clearly a bad moment for Harris.